-The rich history surrounding Milwaukee County's Milwaukee Mitchell International Airport is detailed in the three articles below.
-For more on MKE's history, visit the Mitchell Gallery of Flight, a non-profit aviation museum located in the main terminal.
+The rich history surrounding Milwaukee Mitchell International Airport is detailed in the articles below.
+For more on MKE's history, visit the Mitchell Gallery of Flight, a free non-profit aviation museum located pre-security in the main terminal.
+The museum is open 24 hours per day, seven days per week.

 - General William Mitchell - (1879-1936)

 - Milwaukee Aviation History - Milwaukee Mitchell International Airport

 - Military Aviation History - MIlwaukee Mitchell International Airport

-General William "Billy" Mitchell, for whom Milwaukee County's airport is named, was born to a prominent Milwaukee family on December 29, 1879.
+General William "Billy" Mitchell, for whom Milwaukee County's largest airport is named, was born to a prominent Milwaukee family on December 29, 1879.
 His father, John Lendrum Mitchell, who eventually became a United States Senator for Wisconsin, was an only child to millionaire Milwaukee banker and railroad tycoon Alexander Mitchell.

 At the outbreak of the Spanish-American War in 1898, Billy Mitchell returned to Milwaukee from what is now known as George Washington University in Washington, D.C. to enlist.
 Mitchell quickly rose through the ranks in the Signal Corps and in 1912 was appointed to the General Staff, the youngest person at that time to hold such a position.